 We charge a Rural Fire Authority (RFA) in order to recover our costs associated with fires outside urban fire districts.
 The charges are calculated on an hourly basis, using this formula:

 (Incident departure time + station departure time) + (incident arrival time – station departure time)

 For rural fire events where a specified Section 15 agreement exists with the RFA, we do not charge for the first hour.
 Charging for the incident starts 1 hour after the first responding appliance leaves the fire station.
 If an appliance leaves the station more than an hour after the incident begins it will be charged out for the whole time it is away from its station.

-The rates used for attendance are as approved by the NZFS Commission annually and reflect the cost of attendance of the NZFS staff, volunteers, equipment and appliances used.
+The rates used for attendance are approved by the New Zealand Fire Service Commission every year and reflect the cost of attendance of our staff, volunteers, and equipment and appliances used.